 A bowel movement is the last stop in the movement of food through your digestive tract.
+Your stool passes out of your body through the rectum and anus.
+Another name for stool is feces.
 It is made of what is left after your digestive system (stomach, small intestine, and colon) absorbs nutrients and fluids from what you eat and drink.
-It's also called stool or feces.
-Stool passes out of the body through the rectum and anus.

 Sometimes a bowel movement isn't normal.
 Diarrhea happens when stool passes through the large intestine too quickly.
 Constipation occurs when stool passes through the large intestine too slowly.
 Bowel incontinence is a problem controlling your bowel movements.
 Other abnormalities with bowel movements may be a sign of a digestive problem.